Eskuero/nino/README.md

 keystore = "otherkey"
 keyalias = "another"
 tasks = ["assembleConversationsFreeSystemRelease"]

+[vlc-android]
+entrypoint = "./setup.sh"

+[ghost-project]
+build = false
 ```

 ### Fetching
-By default the script will try to fetch changes for all projects, however you can skip that passing --fetch.
-This is very useful for situations where you just want to rebuild local changes without wanting to go through all the projects, per example:
+If enabled by default the script will try to fetch changes, however you can skip that passing --fetch.
+This is very useful for situations where you just want to rebuild local changes for a certain application without wanting to go through all the projects.
+Per example:
 ```
-syncall --fetch=n --build=/path/to/key.jks --force=Shelter
+syncall --fetch=n --force=Shelter
 ```
 Would force building of the Shelter project without fetching changes on any project.